 1. Brain Transcriptome Database (BrainTx) Project

 The Brain Transcriptome Database (BrainTx) is a neuroinformatics database that contains gene expression information related to various stages and states of the brain.
 BrainTx was developed from the Cerebellar Development Transcriptome Database (CDT-DB), which is focused on the transcriptome related to mouse cerebellar development.
 (Information about CDT-DB can be downloaded using the "Download" option in the menu bar.)
-The BrainTx project is supported by the Neuroinformatics Unit, Integrative Computational Brain Science Collaboration Center, RIKEN Center for Brain Science (NIU, ICBSCC, RIKEN CBS) (formerly Neuroinformatics Japan Center, RIKEN Brain Science Institute; NIJC, RIKEN BSI) and the Japan Node of the International Neuroinformatics Coordinating Facility (INCF).
+The BrainTx project was supported by ex-Japan Node of the International Neuroinformatics Coordinating Facility (INCF) (Neuroinformatics Unit, Integrative Computational Brain Science Collaboration Center, RIKEN Center for Brain Science; NIU, ICBSCC, RIKEN CBS) (formerly Neuroinformatics Japan Center, RIKEN Brain Science Institute; NIJC, RIKEN BSI)

 1-1.
 About BrainTx

 The brain is a very complex structure and its design, which must be encoded in the genome, is attributable to the controlled expression of thousands of specific genes in time and space.
 The initial aim of the CDT-DB, which was started in 1999 and released publicly in 2005, was to systematize spatiotemporal gene expression profiles during postnatal development of mouse cerebellum to help understand the genetic blueprint underpinning brain development.

 BrainTx was started in 2015 with the aim of creating an integrated platform for visualizing and analyzing the genetics that underlie the various stages and states of the mammalian brain.
 We aim to systematize our original data and the publicly accessible "Big Data" on the brain transcriptome in different stages and states, including time and space, conditions, environment, age, and disease.